tvdstorm/oalgcomp/README.md

 dependencies needed for compiling and running the source code in this repository.
 Since the contribution of the paper is primarily in powerful programming patterns in Scala, an installable distribution would make less sense.
-We made this decision with permission of the Artifact Evaluation Committee (AEC) chairs of ECOOP'13.
+We made this decision with permission from the Artifact Evaluation Committee (AEC) chairs of ECOOP'13.
 Should the compiler present a problem, a comprehensive bundle will be made available upon request.